aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/copy-shapes/_index.md

 ## **Copy Controls and Other Drawing Objects from One Worksheet to Another**

-To copy controls and other drawing objects, use the [**Worksheet.shapes.addCopy**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/#addCopy-shape) method as shown in the example below.
+To copy controls and other drawing objects, use the [**ShapeCollection.addCopy(Shape, number, number, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/#addCopy-shape-number-number-number-number-) method as shown in the example below.

 ```javascript
 const path = require("path");